-This is how Fast RCNN resolves two major issues of RCNN, i.e., passing one instead of 2,000 regions per image to the ConvNet, and using one instead of three different models for extracting features, classification and generating bounding boxes.
+This is how Fast RCNN resolves two major issues of RCNN, i.e., passing one instead of 2,000 regions per image to the ConvNet, and using one instead of three different models for extracting features, classification, and generating bounding boxes.

 Faster RCNN is the modified version of Fast RCNN.
-The major difference between them is that Fast RCNN uses selective search for generating Regions of Interest, while Faster RCNN uses “Region Proposal Network”, aka RPN.
-RPN takes image feature maps as an input and generates a set of object proposals, each with an objectness score as output.
+The major difference between them is that Fast RCNN uses the selective search for generating Regions of Interest, while Faster RCNN uses “Region Proposal Network”, aka RPN.
+RPN takes image feature maps as input and generates a set of object proposals, each with an objectness score as output.

 The below steps are typically followed in a Faster RCNN approach:

 Let me briefly explain how this Region Proposal Network (RPN) actually works.

 To begin with, Faster RCNN takes the feature maps from CNN and passes them on to the Region Proposal Network.
 RPN uses a sliding window over these feature maps, and at each window, it generates k Anchor boxes of different shapes and sizes:

 Anchor boxes are fixed-sized boundary boxes that are placed throughout the image and have different shapes and sizes.
 For each anchor, RPN predicts two things:

 We now have bounding boxes of different shapes and sizes which are passed on to the RoI pooling layer.
 Now it might be possible that after the RPN step, there are proposals with no classes assigned to them.
 We can take each proposal and crop it so that each proposal contains an object.
 This is what the RoI pooling layer does.
 It extracts fixed sized feature maps for each anchor:

 Then these feature maps are passed to a fully connected layer which has a softmax and a linear regression layer.
 It finally classifies the object and predicts the bounding boxes for the identified objects.